ana-nobre/Portfolio-Tableau-and-Power-BI-Friends-Audience-Impact/README.md

 ![Power BI Dashboard 3](<Power-BI/(3) Dashboard-Power-BI.png>)
 - Number of episodes directed by each director.
 - Correlation between **directors, votes, and average viewers**.
-- Highlight of the **Top 5 episodes by audience** using a Treemap visualization.
+- Highlight of the **Top 5 episodes by votes** using a Treemap visualization.

 **4. Quotes by Character**
 ![Power BI Dashboard 4](<Power-BI/(4) Dashboard-Power-BI.png>)